 If you think you might benefit from receiving allergy shots, or would just like to find out what specific allergens trigger your symptoms, schedule an appointment through our online scheduling page or call 404.255.9286.

 Our award-winning, board certified allergists are available for a wide range of appointment times.
-We offer same-day appointments, short wait times, five convenient locations in the Atlanta metro area, and you’ll always speak to a live person if you call during our office hours.
+We offer same-day appointments, short wait times, four convenient locations in the Atlanta metro area, and you’ll always speak to a live person if you call during our office hours.

 Suffering from allergies?
 Contact us about our effective allergy shots immunotherapy.